-Adjust your privacy settings- you can use it to share your pictures, videos, locations with your friends and relatives worldwide and the Facebook messenger lets you chat or have a video call with your loved ones.
-But the fact is, the more you open up, higher is the risk.
+Adjust your privacy settings- you can use it to share your pictures, videos, and locations with your friends and relatives worldwide and the Facebook messenger lets you chat or have a video call with your loved ones.
+But the fact is, the more you open up, the higher the risk.
 While Facebook has its own privacy settings, you always have to adjust those settings to stay safe.
 Adjust your settings and limit your audience on Facebook.
 Make sure you know what you are doing.
 With a few changes in your settings, you can restrict access to your pictures, locations and other personal details on Facebook.

 Strong passwords– intruders are everywhere and only strong passwords can keep your online account and other details safe.
 May it be your email id or an account on some social networking website, strong and unique passwords are very important to stay safe.

 Always report the issues- report the cyberbullying issues if any.
-If ever you get a threatening or harassing message on any of your social networking account or email, no need to react or respond, just report the issue immediately and stay safe.
+If ever you get a threatening or harassing message on any of your social networking accounts or email, no need to react or respond, just report the issue immediately and stay safe.

-Beware of spam– You may get an email asking for your contact details to win some hundred thousand US dollars, a link to get wonder weight loss medicine or a link masked with some hot and sexy girl’s profile, think twice before you click on any link.
+Beware of spam– You may get an email asking for your contact details to win some hundred thousand US dollars, a link to get wonder weight-loss medicine or a link masked with some hot and sexy girl’s profile, think twice before you click on any link.
 Such links masked with attractive text are often dangerous.
 Beware of the spam and phishing mail attacks and make sure you know what you are clicking.

 Health and well-being

-Seniors often use the internet to solve their queries of health and medical issues.
-There are thousands of websites offering free medical help and suggestions but not all of them are legitimated and trustworthy.
+Seniors often use the internet to solve their queries about health and medical issues.
+There are thousands of websites offering free medical help and suggestions but not all of them are legitimate and trustworthy.
 This Online Safety Tips Guide for Seniors helps you understand which websites to visit for medical help.
 Also, you get to know about tips on dealing with Medicare, Social Security, and the IRS.
 TurboTax.com and IRS.gov are two recommended websites for seniors to deal with their Medicare issues.

-The guide also enlists the risk associated with the online taxation, scams, and protection against it and the legitimate software and websites to file your taxes.
+The guide also enlists the risk associated with online taxation, scams, and protection against it and the legitimate software and websites to file your taxes.
 The guide also includes the official contact details of Medicare.